lattice0/xps_13_9310_linux/README.md

 # XPS 13 9310 Linux (Ubuntu mainly)
 This repo is a place for people to post issues about Linux (any distro) on Dell XPS 13 9310.
 I mainly work with Ubuntu so I'll share my experience below.

-Currently, my issues are: couldn't install ubuntu 20.10, so I installed 20.04.
+Currently, my issues are: couldn't install ubuntu 20.10 because of some disk error in the installation process (it installed once but never again), so I installed 20.04.
 The kernel that comes with it won't make touchscreen and sleep work, so I upgraded to 5.8, but 5.10 also worked fine.

 For making bluetoth work on Ubuntu 20.04, I did https://askubuntu.com/questions/1299154/dell-xps-13-9310-bluetooth-wont-find-anything?noredirect=1#comment2210408_1299154, that is, you only have to download 2 firmware files and reboot.
 I thought it only worked with 5.8 but it works on 5.10.
 Ubuntu 20.10 should have those file salready and thus work without any efforts but I have not tested it.